Dr. Richard Strauss/The Ohio State University Claims for Alleged Sexual Abuse

 A redacted version of the Perkins Coie report is available here.

 As a doctor at the University's health centers, Dr. Strauss regularly saw student athletes from approximately 14 varsity sports teams as well as other patients.
 Reports indicate that numerous male athletes and students were allegedly sexually abused, inappropriately touched, fondled or otherwise subject to Dr. Strauss' actions or comments during medical exams and procedures.
-Other Columbia Dispatch 2.1.19reports indicate that additional University employee made inappropriate physical contact with athletes and students as well.
+Other reports indicate that additional University employee made inappropriate physical contact with athletes and students as well.

 Dr. Strauss reportedly died by suicide in 2005, but claims have surfaced that infer the university knew of and may bear responsibility for his alleged wrongdoing during his tenure.
 At the time, many students were unsure of how to respond to the inappropriate conduct and comments or were afraid to come forward.
 However, some student athletes claim to have reported Dr. Strauss's behavior to coaches and administrators at OSU.
 An investigation is underway to determine if the conduct was met with institutional indifference and what action, if any, was taken by the University to protect the student athletes.